Raíces de Chocolate: How Ashley Ugarte is Shaping the Chocolate World Inspired by Her Mexican Heritage

 Whether sourcing sugar or spices, I approach each selection with unwavering intentionality, mindful of its ecological and social impact, and with a commitment to uncompromising quality.
 This ethos of sustainability extends beyond the production of the chocolate, encompassing every operational aspect, including our packaging, which is now entirely compostable.

-I believe that what makes Hijita’s chocolate unique is the convergence of my meticulous sourcing, unrelenting dedication to preserving and honoring Mexican cacao culture, and commitment to crafting products that reflect my personal journey as a Mexican-American border-kid.
+Hijita artisanal Mexican chocolate is unique in the convergence of my meticulous sourcing, unrelenting dedication to preserving and honoring Mexican cacao culture, and commitment to crafting products that reflect my personal journey as a Mexican-American border-kid.

 Community and connection lie at the heart of Hijita, serving as foundational pillars that drive me to craft chocolate resonant with nostalgia and a profound appreciation for my ancestral roots.
 And it’s my hope that people can taste that in my chocolate.

-Can you tell us about any particular memories or stories from your family that have shaped your journey as a chocolate maker?
+Can you tell us about any particular memories or stories from your family that have shaped your journey as an artisanal chocolate maker?

 Some of my most cherished childhood memories, which significantly influenced my path as a chocolate maker, were the countless holidays spent at my grandparents' home in Mexico.